1999 Virginia Tech Hokies football team: Clemson

 Virginia Tech led the entire way in this Thursday night ESPN contest, but needed two late scores by the defense to seal the win.
-The Hokies jumped out to a 14-0 lead during a two-minute span from the end of the first to the beginning of the second quarters when Shyrone Stith capped a drive with a three-yard run, putting them ahead 7-0 with 1:12 left in the first quarter.
+The Hokies jumped out to a 14–0 lead during a two-minute span from the end of the first to the beginning of the second quarters when Shyrone Stith capped a drive with a three-yard run, putting them ahead 7–0 with 1:12 left in the first quarter.
 On their next possession, Virginia Tech quickly extended their lead.
 Freshman quarterback Michael Vick, playing for the first time since his first half injury against JMU, gained 31 yards on an option play, setting the stage for backup tailback Andre Kendrick to score on a 24-yard run.
-Clemson got on the board for the first time with a 27-yard field goal by Chris Campbell to make the half-time lead 14-3 Tech.
+Clemson got on the board for the first time with a 27-yard field goal by Chris Campbell to make the half-time lead 14–3 Tech.
 The Tigers cut the Tech lead to a field goal when it ran a fake field goal from the Tech nine with place kicker Tony Lazzara passing to running back Vince Ciurciu.
-Clemson then converted a two-point attempt with a pass from quarterback Brandon Streeter to Jason LeMay, making the score 14-11.
-Shayne Graham gave the Hokie a six-point lead with five minutes left in the game before the country's top-ranked defense came through for the Hokies.
+Clemson then converted a two-point attempt with a pass from quarterback Brandon Streeter to Jason LeMay, making the score 14–11.
+Shayne Graham gave the Hokies a six-point lead with five minutes left in the game before the country's top-ranked defense came through for the Hokies.
 First, Ike Charlton intercepted a pass and returned it 34 yards for a touchdown.
-Shortly afterward, All-American player Moore stripped the ball from the Clemson quarterback, recovered it, and ran 32 yards to score another touchdown, the first of his career.
+Shortly afterward, All-American Corey Moore stripped the ball from the Clemson quarterback, recovered it, and ran 32 yards for his first career touchdown, sealing the 31–11 win.
 Tech piled up 285 rushing yards led by Stith's 162 yards and Vick's 60 yards.
-The Hokie "D" allowed only 221 yards, with only a net of 17 on the ground.
-Moore had two tackles for loss and two sacks while Jamel Smith led the team with 11 total tackles, including seven solo efforts.
+The Hokie defense allowed only 221 total yards, with only a net of 17 on the ground.
+Moore had two tackles for loss and two sacks while Jamel Smith led the team with 11 total tackles.

+The defensive touchdowns in the final minutes exemplified the "Lunch Pail Defense" philosophy that Bud Foster had instilled.
+Moore's fumble return for a touchdown was particularly significant, as it marked the first time the All-American defensive end had scored in his college career.
+The victory on national television against a quality ACC opponent provided early validation for the program's national championship aspirations.